agaby/darl-dev/Darl.GraphQL/md/Edit_tree.md

 To the immediate right of the sidebar is the tree view.
 By clicking on elements you can open up parts of the tree for inspection.

-To the right is the attribute section, which synchronises with your selection of a place on the tree.
+To the right is the attribute section, which synchronizes with your selection of a place on the tree.
-The attribute section determines what the response will be, if any, to a user who'se text directs the recognition engine to that part of the tree.
+The attribute section determines what the response will be, if any, to a user who's text directs the recognition engine to that part of the tree.

 Beneath the attribute section is a list of potential lineage matches for the word selected in the tree.